 The easy paneer tikka can be made on a stovetop, oven or grill.

 Like the dressings for most of my salads, this creamy yogurt dressing comes together in minutes.
 You don’t need a blender to make it.
-This dressing is made without a single drop of oil, yet so yummy.
+This dressing, like the mung bean salad dressing, is made without a single drop of oil, yet so yummy.

 (Btw, it is quite easy to make a salad unhealthy.
 Add a ¼ cup of oil to the dressing and boom!
 The number of calories shoots up.)